CEIT-Cabecera historia

 • 1961

-In 1961 Tecnun (School of Engineering, University of Navarra) opens its doors in Donostia-San Sebastián, making it the fourth oldest engineering school in Spain.
-From its first day, Tecnun combines teaching with research on Metallurgy, a field that is closely tied to the industrial tradition of the province of Gipuzkoa.
+In 1961, Tecnun (School of Engineering at the University of Navarra) began its activity in Donostia-San Sebastián, becoming the fourth engineering school in Spain.
+From the very beginning, it has combined teaching with research in Metallurgy, responding to the strong industrial tradition of Gipuzkoa.

 • 1963